 One of the things you will discover in Tokyo is Japanese people's love of drinking.
-And this isn’t just a casual one-or-two bottles of beers over conversations kind of drinking, but the type with neverending free-flowing alcoholic drinks!
-We all know that Japanese people love food, and they often like to enjoy dishes like yakitori (grilled chicken skewers) and edamame while drinking sake.
-After work they'll go out, sharing thoughtful conversations with a friend or co-worker and dealing with the stresses of the day with laughter and free-flowing spirits.
+And this isn’t just a casual one-or-two bottles of beer over conversations kind of drinking, but the type with never-ending free-flowing alcoholic drinks!
+We all know that Japanese people love food, and often like to enjoy dishes like yakitori (grilled chicken skewers) and edamame while drinking sake.
+After work they'll go out, sharing stories with a friend or co-worker and dealing with the stresses of the day with laughter and drinks.
 And that’s the concept of nomihoudai, the drinking counterpart to tabehoudai, all-you-can-eat.

 Suisui is a popular Japanese izakaya mostly specializing in and serving free-flowing sake drinks.
 They have over 100 types of sake listed on their menu, from all 47 prefectures of Japan.
+The variety can be a little overwhelming, so our Beginner's Guide to Sake can introduce you to the basics before you stop by Suisui.
 The owner hand-selects the sake, so you know you’re in good hands when he recommends a drink.
-You can try a taste of everything and discover on your own what piques your taste buds.
+And you can try a taste of everything and discover on your own what piques your taste buds.
 Once inside, you will instantly feel the happy vibe and the cozy atmosphere helps to relax your body and mind.

 Now, here’s an interesting nomihoudai restaurant that will surely capture your attention the moment you see it.
 It’s cheap, it's delicious, it’s free-flowing, and of course, there's ice cold beer waiting for you.
 The catch?
 You only have ten minutes to do your ordering and drinking!
 Though there’s a time limit, there’s really no penalty if you don’t finish your drink, as most guests just pay again to restart the clock.
 If you aren't in the mood for a glass of beer, you can always opt to order wine or other liquors, at very affordable prices.
 So if you’re looking for an adrenaline-filled night of pounding drinks, Volks is the place to go.
 Volks has a few locations all over Tokyo, including Yoyogi and Shimbashi.